Dee D. Jackson

 Dee D. Jackson (born Deirdre Elaine Cozier, 15 July 1954, Oxford, England) is an English singer and musician who was primarily associated with the space disco genre.
 In the 1970s, she worked as a film producer in Munich before moving into music, working with Giorgio Moroder, Jimmy McShane and Keith Forsey.
-She is perhaps best known for "Automatic Lover" (1978), the lead single from her concept album Cosmic Curves (1978).
+Jackson is perhaps best known for "Automatic Lover" (1978), the lead single from her concept album Cosmic Curves (1978).

 Career

 Deirdre Elaine Cozier was born on 15 July 1954 in Oxford, England, and lived there with her father Roy (a pianist), her mother Gloria (a former chorus girl, dancer and singer) and five younger siblings until her early 20s.
 Her passion for music was kindled in her youth thanks to "a fabulous music teacher who thought [she] was worth investing his time on".
 Cozier took classical dance lessons and learned from an early age to play the violin and piano; she noted that "music lived in [her] house" as a child.
 When she was nineteen, she was married for a period of three weeks "to a minstrel" who "absconded with all of their belongings after only three weeks".
 After she "began [her] search for him", Cozier left the United Kingdom for Germany with only the clothes on her back and the little money in her pocket; she never saw the man again.

 With little to fall back on, Cozier earned her scarce income by performing gigs all over Germany, noting that her "very first gig was in a strip club singing three songs a night with a Turkish jazz quartet".
 After she found a manager and producer, she spent several months performing whenever and wherever she could in Munich; she was soon introduced to the likes of Giorgio Moroder, Keith Forsey, Zeke Lund and Harold Faltermeyer; Cozier soon began performing under the stage name Dee D. Jackson upon the suggestion of her producer Gary Unwin and his wife Patty.
 The alias was coined "because no one ever got [her real] name right".